openconnectivity/IOTivity-Lite-setup/Readme.md

 	script to run (launch/start) the compiled (generated) code.

-if the device needs to be in ready for onboarding, then run the script [reset.sh](#reset-device)
+If the device needs to be in ready for onboarding (for example after a crash), then run the script [reset.sh](#reset-device)

 ### OCF clients